Defining ‘A Good Man’

 And after we’d told him all about Earl and how much he disliked partisan discord but reveled in the hope and possibilities new leadership might bring, the smoke from our political sticks finally swirled upward once again, and with its rhythmic dance came laughter … Mom telling Bill how they’d first met Teresa Heinz Kerry and the coffee Mom held for her in this very same room and how Earl smiled wide as he posed for photos with Teresa on one side and Mom on the other even though he later missed standing on stage with the Kerrys and several of our family members during the big Sioux City rally.

-Oh yeah … there were “me’s”everywhere that day.
+Oh yeah … there were “me’s” everywhere that day.
 In Onawa.
-In Sioux City and Iowa City and Cedar Rapids and Cedar Falls, where countless individuals stood before their fellow caucus-goers and drowned out the media and let the people’s voices be heard.
+In Sioux City and Iowa City and Cedar Rapids and Cedar Falls, countless individuals stood before their fellow caucus-goers and drowned out the media and let the people’s voices be heard.

 I knew we could do it again.

 I wanted to wink toward the sky.
 It’d been no accident Bill Richardson found his way into Earl Thelander’s chair in a white house in Iowa.